What is Metaverse and How Does it Work?

 What does it mean to live in the Metaverse?

-In Neal Stephenson’s 1992 science fiction novel Snow Crash, the protagonist, Hiro Protagonist, describes the Metaverse as a three-dimensional computer-generated world that exists in real-time and can be accessed by anyone with a computer and a modem.
-The Metaverse is where people go to socialize, play games, and do business.
-It is a digital world in which people can create their avatars and interact with others in real-time.
+In Neal Stephenson’s 1992 science fiction novel Snow Crash, Hiro Protagonist characterizes the Metaverse as a three-dimensional computer-generated world existing in real-time and accessible by anyone with a computer and a modem.
+It is simply where people go to socialize, play games, and do business.
+It is a digital world created to let individuals generate their avatars and interact others in real-time.

-Well, it means that a lot of the world we know and are used to is no longer true.
-The world that we have become accustomed to is a world where things like privacy and isolation are the norm, where people can exist only in their own little boxes, a world where you can only ever see or be seen by other things that belong to you.
+Well, it’s to say a lot of what we know is not really true, which is all about the world that we got accustomed to-being one where stuff like privacy and isolation are part of the reality.
+People must be able to exist only within their little boxes.
+It is the world whereby you can just see or just be seen by things that would fall into other belongings.
 It offers full immersion, so it has no real-world concept.
 You interact with other avatars to mimic the real world, and you can navigate the virtual world through your computer.

 No one can see you because they are in their own little box, and you are in your own little box, and there is nothing that links you together.
 This idea of privacy and isolation is not only damaging and destructive, and it’s no longer possible.
 That’s the old world, the old way.